AndreCostaaa/PMI_PertenFileMerger/readme.txt

 After running the script, a folder called "Compiled Data" will be created, inside, a folder per date will be present with the csv file corresponding to that date inside it

-If windows blocks the .bat scripts, the scripts in the OutboundMmsPRD Scripts v3.zip folder can be used (Don't forget to unzip them)
+Folder path is read from config.json file:
+eg:
+{
+   "folder": "//PPPSSPMPSTD0001/OutboundMmsPRD"
+}

+You can also set a path from your computer:
+eg:
+{
+   "folder": "C:/PertenFiles"
+}

+Places are translated using places.json file
+eg:
+{
+  "122-BU": "T0144",
+  "122-FC": "T0124",
+  "122-OR": "T0134",
+  "232-EM1": "T0570",
+  "270-EM1": "T0580",
+  "920-EM1": "T0872",
+  "020-EM1": "T0874",
+  "350-EM1": "T0615"
+}

 (ADVANCED)
-If you have python in your computer, you can create a virtual environment with pandas and openpyxl and run the merge_files.py file in src folder.
+If you have python in your computer, you can create a virtual environment: python -m venv env

-This Script will also create the xlsx file and will run faster than the scripts that use the .exe file The xlsx file converts the csv file to have the values separated in different columns.
+Activate the environment (eg in powershell):
+& ./env/Scripts/activate.ps1

+Install dependencies:
+pip install pandas
+pip install openpyxl

+Run the python file:
-Usage : python merge_files.py <option> option can be 'all', 'chosen' or 'latest' (for: all files, chosen date or latest date)
+python src/merge_files.py <option> option can be 'all', 'chosen' or 'latest' (for: all files, chosen date or latest date)